FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 ## Question: Translations

-Can I use the External API to retrieve translated content?
+Can I use the FareHarbor External API to retrieve translated content?

 ### Answer